 The Skagit River bridge collapse last week made me think about the way we get to places and how much I take these structures for granted.
 We crossed that bridge so many times between Seattle and Vancouver when I was a kid and it was very eerie to see it with a great big gap in it a few days ago-especially because it just fell down out of nowhere.
 There are a couple detours around the area but traffic is very slow and the nearby businesses are hurting, so if you’re there and can stop it would probably help them out.
+Bridges are such a vital part of our life and we only notice how much we use them when we are forced to take another route.

 Another bridge that I crossed a zillion times as a kid is also going over major changes.
 I could never remember its name and I have memories of driving over it while my mom quizzed me about what it was called and I could never name it.